johnwcowan/r7rs-work/MicroXmlCowan.md

 Returns a generator of SXML elements which invokes SXML elements from *gen* and returns their element itself and then its ancestor elements from parent to root on successive invocations.

 `(sxml-gchild `*parent-mapping gen*`)`

+Returns a generator of SXML elements which invokes SXML elements from *gen* and returns their descendant elements in depth-first order from left to right on successive invocations.

+`(sxml-gchild `*parent-mapping gen*`)`

+Returns a generator of SXML elements which invokes SXML elements from *gen* and returns their descendant elements in depth-first order from left to right on successive invocations.

+`(sxml-gchild `*parent-mapping gen*`)`